Eric Cantor: Early life, education, and career

 Cantor, the second of three children, was born in Richmond, Virginia, the son of Mary Lee (née Hudes), a schoolteacher, and Eddie Cantor, who owned a real estate firm.
 His family emigrated from Russia, Romania, and Latvia in the late 1800s and early 1900s.
 His father was the state treasurer for Ronald Reagan's 1980 presidential campaign.
 Cantor was raised in Conservative Judaism.

 He graduated from the Collegiate School, a co-ed private school in Richmond, in 1981.
 He enrolled at George Washington University (GW) in 1981; as a freshman he worked as an intern for House Republican Tom Bliley of Virginia, and was Bliley's driver in the 1982 campaign.
 Cantor was a member of Phi Sigma Kappa fraternity while at GW and received his Bachelor of Arts in 1985.
 He earned a Juris Doctor degree from William & Mary Law School in 1988, and received a Master of Science in Real Estate Development from Columbia University in 1989.

 Cantor worked in his family's real estate business before being elected to Congress.

 Virginia House of Delegates

-Cantor served in the Virginia House of Delegates from 1992 – January 1, 2001.
+Cantor served in the Virginia House of Delegates from 1992 to January 1, 2001.
 At various times he was a member of committees on Science and Technology, Corporation Insurance and Banking, General Laws, Courts of Justice, (co-chairman) Claims.
 Cantor announced on March 14, 2000, that he would seek the seat in the United States House of Representatives that was being vacated by Tom Bliley.
 Cantor had chaired Bliley's reelection campaigns for the previous six years, and immediately gained the support of Bliley's political organization, as well as Bliley's endorsement later in the primary.
+However, Cantor still faced an extremely spirited challenge in the primary and won that election by only a razor-thin margin of 263 votes out of over 40,000 cast.